ESKYoung/ESKYoung/README.md

 - Representational learning to cluster and identify audiences
 - Identifying features of successful/unsuccessful journeys using supervised machine learning
-- Prototyped feedback classification using natural language processing
+- Feedback classification using natural language processing
-- Researched and developed novel performance metrics to identify content issues
+- Researching and developing novel performance metrics to identify content issues
-- Developed robust Google BigQuery pipelines to productionise analyses
+- Developing robust Google BigQuery pipelines to productionise analyses

 ## 🌍🛠 Languages and tools